 Areas of Expertise

-I have recently returned to my first academic love of Human Genetics and Evolutionary Biology.
-Prior to that I spent many years working as a Plant Ecological Physiologist focusing on the responses of plants to environmental change, particularly increasing atmospheric concentrations of carbon dioxide.
+Human Genetics, Evolutionary Biology, Plant Ecological Physiologist focusing on the responses of plants to environmental change, particularly increasing atmospheric concentrations of carbon dioxide.

 PhD, Stony Brook University 1997